yaleiyale/obsidian-emo-uploader/README.md

 Support list

 - GitHub
+- imgur
 - Cloudinary
 - ImgURL
 - SM.MS
 - imgbb
-- imgur

 ## Configuration

 1. Disable Obsidian Safe Mode
 2. Install the Plugin
-    ~~- Install from the Obsidian Community Plugins tab~~ (waiting for code review)
+   - ~~Install from the Obsidian Community Plugins tab~~ (waiting for code review)
+   - use Release
+      - download **main.js manifest.json** in the latest Release
+      - move them in a folder in your obsidian vault's plugin folder
     - Manual install
       - Clone this repo
       - Install dependencies with `yarn` or `npm` like `npm install`
       - `npm run dev` will start compilation
 3. Enable the Plugin
 4. Configure the settings :point_right:  [some datails](https://lestua.ml/notes/2022/10/16/172318#english)
 5. Enjoy convenience :star2: